 Fibroids: very common, sometimes problematic

 A homeopathy teacher of mine once said that whatever our body makes, it can un-make[i].
 If true, this is encouraging for women suffering with fibroids, benign growths of fibrous tissue growing in or near the uterus that are usually harmless but can sometimes become large and very bothersome.
-And there are a lot of us, I had them too at one point: more than half of pre-menopausal women do and most don’t ever know it[ii].
+More than half of pre-menopausal women have fibroids and most don’t ever know it[ii].
 As you will see, fibroids are often associated with hormone imbalance, so directly addressing this can lead to a positive outcome.

 Basic facts

 If you do have symptoms, though, it is important not to self-diagnose.
 This is because the symptoms of fibroids can be confused with other conditions such as endometrial polyp, adenomyosis, adenomyoma or ovarian cysts.
-The presence of fibroids can be determined through a pelvic exam, imaging to identify the number and size of the fibroids, and a formal diagnosis from your licensed provider.
-(Homeopaths address conditions mainly by means of individualized symptoms, but in the case of fibroids it’s important to know exactly what we are dealing with).
+The presence of fibroids can be determined through a pelvic exam, imaging to identify the number and size of the fibroids, and a formal diagnosis from your medical provider.
+(Homeopaths address conditions mainly by means of individualized symptoms, but like most other conditions fibroids it’s important to know exactly what we are dealing with).

 Symptoms of fibroids include: a sensation of fullness in the lower abdomen, pain and menstrual cramping, bleeding between periods, extremely heavy menstrual flow (which can result in anemia), frequent urination, constipation, chronic back pain and pain during sex.